BenWiederhake/tinyvm/instruction-set-architecture.md

 * Other values of FFFF indicate reserved functions, and should be treated as a reserved instructions.

 Example: The instruction is `0b0101 1010 0101 0110`, and register 5 contains the value 0x1234.
 Then this instruction will write the value 0xEDCB into register 6, because not(0x1234) = 0xEDCB.

+Example: The instruction is `0b0101 1001 0011 0011`, and register 3 contains the value 41.
+Then this instruction will write the value 42 into register 3, because incr(41) = 42.

 ### `0x6xxx`: Basic binary functions